jasonchadwick/qc_utils/README.md

 ```

 ## Style guide
-I am currently slowly transitioning all docstring comments to Google's standard and adding type annotations to all functions.
+I generally try to adhere to Google's Python style guide (mainly for function docstrings), with 80-char line limit.